DataDog/datadog-api-client-go/RELEASING.md

 ## Release
 Note that once the release process is started, nobody should be merging/pushing anything.

+### Bumping Major Versions
+When moving this package from one major semver version to the next, there's a couple extra steps needed:
+1) Bump the `module` line in `go.mod`.
+E.g. from `module github.com/DataDog/datadog-api-client-go` to `module github.com/DataDog/datadog-api-client-go/v2`
+2) Update all imports in `.go` files to utilize this new import path.

 ### Commands

 - See changes ready for release by running `ddev release show changes .` at the root of this project.
 Add any missing labels to PRs if needed.